 - Watering Can or Hose: Once the seed has been sown, keeping the soil moist is essential until the grass has established itself.
 You can use a watering can or hose to water the seeds regularly.

 - Fertilizer Spreader: After seeding, you may want to fertilize your lawn to help the new grass grow strong and healthy.
-You can use it to distribute the appropriate amount of fertilizer across the yard evenly.
+You can use it to distribute the appropriate amount of fertilizer evenly across the yard.
 Also, you can use a compost spreader as an eco-friendly option to fertilize your lawn.

 Materials list